ikergarcia1996/Self-Driving-Car-in-Video-Games/README.md

 T.E.D.D.
 1104 is an End-To-End model.
 We approach the task as a classification task.
 The input of the model is a sequence of 5 images, each image has been recorded with a 0.1s interval.
-The output are the correct keys in the keyboard to press.
+The outputs are the correct keys on the keyboard to press.
 Alternatively T.E.D.D.
-1104 can also be trained with a regression objective using xbox controller inputs.
+1104 can also be trained with a regression objective using Xbox controller inputs.

 <p align="center">
   <img src="github_images/network_architecture.png" alt="The brain!"/>
 </p>

 The model consists of three modules:
-First a **Convolutional Neural Network** that encodes each input image in a feature vector.
+First, a **Convolutional Neural Network** that encodes each input image in a feature vector.
 We use EfficientNet (https://arxiv.org/abs/1905.11946).
 We use a **transformer encoder** (https://arxiv.org/abs/1706.03762) to generate bidirectional joint distributions over the feature vector sequence.
 Finally, we use the [CLS] token to predict the key combination.